 - salt and pepper to taste

-When butter is melted, add the onion and cook until transparent (3-5 minutes).
+- Add butter to the pan once it is melted, add the onion and cook until transparent (3-5 minutes).

-Mix in the cheddar and parmesan cheese and stir until completey blended.
+- Mix in the cheddar and parmesan cheese and stir until completely blended.

 - To avoid lumpy sauce, be sure to continuously stir the roux when preparing it.